dbbs-lab/bsb-core/docs/getting-started/simulations/analyze_spikes.rst

 .. literalinclude:: /../examples/tutorials/analyze_spike_results.py
     :language: python
-    :lines: 8-21
+    :lines: 10-23

 This code should produce one figure with 3 subplots showing the raster plot of spiking activity for each device created in the simulation.
+The resulting figure is saved in the ``simulation-results`` folder.

 Various analyses can be perform on spiking data, and several tools facilitate these.
 If you want to learn more about spike analysis, we recommend the